A LOCAL View of the Polynomial Hierarchy: Discussion

-Since the \kl{local-polynomial hierarchy} is infinite, it provides, at least in principle, a fine-grained measure of locality based on alternation.
+Since the \kl{locally polynomial hierarchy} is infinite, it provides, at least in principle, a fine-grained measure of locality based on alternation.
 What remains to be seen is how meaningful its different levels are, given that the \kl(graph){properties} used to separate them involve \kl{graph encodings} of \kl{pictures}, which make little sense from a distributed computing perspective.
 In this paper, we have seen some initial clues.
-At the bottom of the \kl[local-polynomial hierarchy]{hierarchy}, the class $\PiLP{0} = \LP$ represents, by definition, purely local \kl(graph){properties}.
+At the bottom of the \kl[locally polynomial hierarchy]{hierarchy}, the class $\PiLP{0} = \LP$ represents, by definition, purely local \kl(graph){properties}.
 A canonical example of such a \kl(graph){property} is \kl{Eulerianness}, which is $\LP$-\kl{complete} (by Proposition~\ref{prp:eulerian-lp-complete}).
 One level higher, $\SigmaLP{1} = \NLP$ represents \kl(graph){properties} that are almost, but not quite, local.
 A canonical example of such a \kl(graph){property} is $3$\nobreakdash-\kl{colorability}, which is $\NLP$-\kl{complete} (by~Theorem~\ref{thm:three-colorable}).
-Since this \kl(graph){property} requires only constant-size \kl{certificates} to be verified, it can also be considered quasi-local when using \kl{certificate} size as the measure of locality.
 In contrast, the \kl{complements} of \kl{Eulerianness} and $3$-\kl{colorability} are more global, as neither of them lies in~$\SigmaLP{1}$ (by Corollaries~\ref{cor:non-three-colorable-not-in-nlp} and~\ref{cor:noneulerian-hamiltonian-nonhamiltonian-not-in-nlp}).
 We could only place non-\kl{Eulerianness} in~$\SigmaLP{3}$ and non-$3$-\kl{colorability} in~$\PiLP{4}$ (by Proposition~\ref{prp:complementation}), leaving open whether there are matching lower bounds.
-Perhaps even higher in the \kl[local-polynomial hierarchy]{hierarchy}, we have \kl{Hamiltonicity}, which can be viewed as a combination of a quasi-local condition (having a $2$-\kl{regular} \kl{spanning subgraph}) and a more global condition (the \kl{subgraph} must be \kl{connected}).
-Again, we leave open the exact complexity of this \kl(graph){property}, but we have seen that it is at most~$\SigmaLP{5}$ (by Example~\ref{ex:hamiltonian}), and strictly greater than~$\SigmaLP{1}$ (by Corollary~\ref{cor:noneulerian-hamiltonian-nonhamiltonian-not-in-nlp}).
-In addition, we have identified some \kl{graph properties} that lie outside the \kl[local-polynomial hierarchy]{hierarchy}, a fact that indicates their inherently global nature.
-We have shown that this is the case for \kl(graph){cardinality}-dependent \kl(graph){properties}, such as the number of \kl{nodes} being a perfect square or a prime (by~Proposition~\ref{prp:square-prime-outside-hierarchy}), and we conjecture that the same holds for the \kl(graph){property} of having a nontrivial automorphism.
+The third level of the \kl[locally polynomial hierarchy]{hierarchy} seems particularly noteworthy in that $\SigmaLP{3}$~contains a number of natural \kl(graph){properties} that can be expressed using spanning trees, such as \kl{Hamiltonicity}, \kl{acyclicity}, non-$2$-\kl{colorability}, and having an odd number of \kl{nodes} (see Example~\ref{ex:hamiltonian} and the discussion that follows).
+Again, we leave open the exact complexity of these \kl(graph){properties}, but we have seen that \kl{Hamiltonicity} does not lie in~$\SigmaLP{1}$ (by Corollary~\ref{cor:noneulerian-hamiltonian-nonhamiltonian-not-in-nlp}).
+In addition, we have identified some \kl{graph properties} that lie outside the \kl[locally polynomial hierarchy]{hierarchy}, a fact that indicates their inherently global nature.
+These include certain \kl(graph){cardinality}-dependent \kl(graph){properties}, such as the number of \kl{nodes} being a prime or a perfect square, as well as the \kl(graph){property} of having a \kl{nontrivial automorphism} (see~Corollary~\ref{cor:properties-outside-hierarchy}).